Overview of Travel Health and Safety

 Luggage may be misplaced or stolen.
 Therefore, items that travelers may have trouble replacing or can't do without for a day should be kept in a carry-on bag, for example, valuables, traveler's checks or credit cards, important documents, medications, eyeglasses, toiletries, and so forth.
 Also pack a change of clothing in the event of delayed luggage arrival.

-If there are clothes that need to be kept unwrinkled, lay them flat and slip them inside plastic dry-cleaning bags or jumbo garbage bags; fold them as few times as possible.
+If clothes need to be kept unwrinkled, lay them flat and slip them inside plastic dry-cleaning bags or jumbo garbage bags; fold them as few times as possible.
 The plastic bags reduce wrinkling.
 Keep each pair of shoes in a plastic or cloth bag, which protects the shoes and the clothes.

 Pack heavy items at the bottom of the suitcase so they don't wrinkle the lighter items.
 Travelers who are using wheeled luggage should pack heavy items closest to the wheels to help keep the luggage upright.